 “Original Medicare and Medigap plans do not provide comprehensive routine dental coverage.
 Medicare Advantage plans are the only Medicare plans that do. “

-If you’re looking for routine dental care, Original Medicare Part A and B or a Medicare Supplement plan (Medigap) plan won’t help.
-If you currently have Original Medicare, you’re likely one of the nearly half (47%) of Medicare beneficiaries that do not have dental coverage.
+If you’re looking for routine dental care, Original Medicare Part A and B or a Medicare Supplement (Medigap) plan won’t help.
+If you currently have Original Medicare, you’re likely one of the nearly half (47%) of Medicare beneficiaries who do not have dental coverage.

 For those who received some dental services, the average out-of-pocket spending was $874, and 20% of people spent more than $1,000 out-of-pocket on dental care.
 That’s a lot for a limited income!

-If you’d like to keep your Original Medicare, you may be interested in a stand-alone dental insurance plan.
+If you want to keep your Original Medicare, you may be interested in a stand-alone dental insurance plan.
 However, you’ll need to keep in mind that these plans include a monthly premium and coinsurance for services.

 Some stand-alone dental plans also have a 12-month waiting period.
 Exceptions can be made if you show proof of dental coverage for the previous 12 months.
 But, in general, you should expect a wait for services like bridges, crowns, dentures, root canals, and oral surgery, among others.